chihacknight/chihacknight.org/_posts/blog/2016-07-15-recycling-reform-is-on-the-horizon-in-chicago.md

 ### My Building Doesn't Recycle!

-With this idea in the back of my mind, I started attending Open Government Hack Night, (now called **Chi Hack Night**).
+With this idea in the back of my mind, I started attending **Chi Hack Night**.
 Several hack night attendees contributed to the development of the app by fielding ideas, providing design help, writing content, and programming.
 As the months went on the core team ended up being me, and Ben Wilhelm and Alex Kahn, who are both programmers.

 After 8 months of work, we released the app at the beginning of February 2015.
 Called [My Building Doesn’t Recycle](http://mybuildingdoesntrecycle.com/), it allows Chicago residents to report that the management of their building (with 5 or more dwelling units) was not providing recycling services.